hungkhoe/GraphicProject/readme.txt

 ////////////////Camera Control

-F1 to reset using Look Up
+R to reset using Look Up

 Shift to translate foward